ZhanfanZhou/FakeNews/README.md

 Make use of the Meta info such as author.
 The hypothesis is some authors are fake news maker.
 If possible, learn author embeddings.

 ### Model exploration
-Build a neural nets and leverage transfer learning to help classification, such as BERT.
+Build a neural net and leverage transfer learning to help classification, such as BERT.
 BERT is a powerful pre-trained language model that can be fine-tuned for down stream tasks.